|Major Groups > Gilled Mushrooms > Pale-Spored > Armillaria > Armillaria mellea|

 In the good-old days, not so long ago, there were two North American honey mushrooms: Armillaria mellea and Armillaria tabsescens—and the genus Armillaria held many mushrooms.
 This state of affairs was too easy for mycologists, however.
 Someone had to go and point out that Armillaria contained many mushrooms that differed widely in their physical features.
 More importantly, mycologists pointed out that the mushrooms in question differed in their fundamental ecological roles.
 Most of the honey mushrooms, for example, were parasitic wood rotters (often pathogenic and killing the tree), while other species of Armillaria were mycorrhizal.

 For a while mycologists played around with the idea of putting the honey mushrooms into a separate genus called "Armillariella," but eventually it became clear that most of the 250 or so species of Armillaria (not just the "honeys") needed to be distributed among other genera.
-The matsutake became a Tricholoma.
 Things snow-balled, and in the "end" many species wound up in Tricholoma, leaving Armillaria as a very small genus containing only a few species, most of which colonized wood with black, stringy rhizomorphs.

 Be sure to check out Entoloma abortivum to see what happens when the honey mushroom is attacked by another mushroom!

 Ecology: Pathogenic and parasitic on the wood of hardwoods (and occasionally on conifers); causing a white, pulpy rot in the wood; spreading through wood, and from tree to tree, by means of long black rhizomorphs; typically appearing in large clusters on wood in the fall after rains, but found nearly year-round in warmer climates; distributed in eastern and southeastern North America, and in California.
 The illustrated and described collections are from Illinois and Tennessee.